jasoncoposky/irods_pattern_data_transfer_node/README.md

 # Asynchronous Data Transfer Node

-The configuration of this DTN is similar to the synchrnous example except that this configuration relies on asynchronous data retention.
+The configuration of this DTN is similar to the synchronous example except that this configuration relies on asynchronous data retention.
 Data retention is configured as a delayed execution rule that queries for data with an access time of greater than a given age in seconds.

 ```json
     "rule_engines": [